-- Introduction to Machining Provides an overview and foundation for persons interested in or currently employed in the machining industry or advanced manufacturing.
+- Metallurgy The fundamental focus of this course is to provide a physical and logical basis that links the molecular structures of elemental metals and metal alloys with their associated properties.
+With this understanding in hand, the concepts of alloy design and microstructural engineering are also discussed and practically tested, linking processing and thermodynamics to the structure, properties, and applications of a wide array of metal alloys.
+(D) - 1004 Introduction to Machining Provides an overview and foundation for persons interested in or currently employed in the machining industry or advanced manufacturing.
 The course provides instruction focused upon mathematics, precision measurement, quality, safety, blueprint reading, and basic machining processes.
 Topics covered include mathematics skills such as ratio and proportion, measurements, basic geometry, data analysis, unit analysis, algebra, probability, blue print analysis, and right triangle trigonometry.
 Students will be taught the fundamentals of machine operations commonly used in machining and the manufacturing industry.
-(D) - Basic Tools & Procedures Describes the tools and procedures typically utilized in the diagnosis, repair, installlation, and set-up of industrial machinery.
+(D) - Basic Tools & Procedures Describes the tools and procedures typically utilized in the diagnosis, repair, installation, and set-up of industrial machinery.
 Through extensive hands-on exercises, students will learn the proper and accurate use of all types of precision measuring tools and equipment.
 In addition, the safe and proper use of hand tools, power tools, lifting equipment, rigging and other maintenance equipment is covered.
 Finally, students will get extensive practice in the disassembly of industrial machinery and the procedures followed for accurate diagnosis of worn parts and components.
 Students are taught the fundamentals of shop safety, the use of metal hand tool, bench and layout work and the skills needed for the preparation for metal removal processes.
 Machine shop measurements using precision measuring devices are stressed in the course.
 (D) - Precision Accurizing Provides instruction focused upon safety, precision measurement and quality machining.
 Topics covered include parts identification, inspection, blueprinting, quality, safety, blueprint reading, cam timing, lapping, bedding, and basic vibration control.
 Students will be taught focused applications of machine operations, mathematics skills, measurements, and blue print analysis commonly used in machining and manufacturing.
-(D) - Machining Introduces the lathe machine, mill and surface grinder.
-Students are taught the fundamentals of shop safety and skills associated with the operation of a lathe machine, mill and surface grinder for metal removal processes.
-Allows students to demonstrate advanced skills through the development of an independent or group project.
-Topics also include unit analysis, algebra, probability, blue print reading and right triangle trigonometry.
-Pre-or Co-requisite: MACH 1004 and MACH 1014 (D)
+(D) - 2004 Machining I The primary focus of this course is to master advanced lathe turning procedures, operations and setups, built upon the basics provided in MACH 1004 Introduction to Machining.
+Students will be required to produce intricate parts to extremely high tolerances on various manual lathes, based off of provided blueprints.
+Information required to do will also be taught and applied such as precision measuring, trigonometry, algebra, and multiple-part interface.
+Mastery of this course provides a solid, and necessary foundation on which Machining II is built.
+Pre-requisite or Co-requisite: MACH 1004 (D)